What are you looking for?

 Once you have your clay storage box, you can use it for just about anything that you would like.
 Here’s my clay storage box.
 I actually have three (yes, I do know that’s a lot) clay storage systems, but this one is the one that gets the most use!
 In this plastic floss box, I store all my unused and unblended clay.
 I blend my own clay to make new, never before seen colors using a wide variety of base colors.
 Even my standard yellow Parker is a custom blended color, he’s not a “straight from the package” color.

-Any clay that goes into this box is a straight from the package.
-It has not been blended in any way.
+Any clay that goes into this box is a straight from the package, it is still in it’s “block” form from the manufacturer.
+It’s pretty obvious in this photo.
+This means that it has not been blended in any way.
 This lets me know that they are original colors.
-If I have blended the clay, it goes into a different storage system, which I will show you another time.
+If I have blended the clay, it gets rolled into a ball, or a flattened strip, whatever fits into the little space in my floss box (you can see that in the picture too).
 For me, it is not important for me to separate “brands” of clay.
-I only use two different brands, Premo & Fimo.
+I primarily only use two different brands, Premo & Fimo Soft currently.
 This being said, the bars of clay look different and their consistency is different enough that I can always tell them apart.

 Here are a few pictures of other clayers floss box storage systems from Flickr.
 Click on the pictures to go directly to that user’s Flickr site.